robinhedwards/UnoCart/README.md

 Hardware
 --------
 The UnoCart was first designed using a STM32F407 DISCOVERY board.
-An article describing how to build an UnoCart using this board will be published in a future issue of [Excel Magazine](http://excel-retro-mag.co.uk).
+An article describing how to build an UnoCart using this board was published in [Excel Magazine](http://excel-retro-mag.co.uk) issue #4.

 I have also designed a custom PCB for the UnoCart pictured here.
 If you are interested in an assembled board, please contact me on the AtariAge forums (my username is Electrotrains).